Lakhanagoudkomal/M1_Scientific_Calculator/1_Requirements/README.md

 - Cost is less.
 ### Features are as follows:
  - Easy to understand.
- - Easy to find  Addition, substaction, multiplication ,divide power,modulus and factorial of numbers. .
+ - Easy to find  Addition, substraction, multiplication ,divide power,modulus and factorial of numbers. .
  - Recognize the numbers it is works for given number or not like addition is work for two zero numbers or not.

 ## SWOT Analysis